Table of contents

 3) DevOps services, microservices, containers, and cloud computing are used alongside DevOps techniques.

 The DevOps methodology is one of the various methods employed by IT workers to carry out IT projects that satisfy business goals.
-Agile and service management frameworks such as ITIL, project management guidelines like Lean and Six Sigma, and other tactics can coexist alongside DevOps principles.
+Agile and service management frameworks like ITIL, project management guidelines like Lean and Six Sigma, and other tactics can coexist with DevOps principles.

 How Does DevOps Work?